-This HIV action plan provides a roadmap of how we can work together to eliminate transmission and support people living with HIV over the next 10 years.
+This HIV action plan provides a roadmap of how we can work together to eliminate transmission and support people living with HIV.
 The action plan has a strong focus on eliminating inequities and stigma, meeting our Tiriti o Waitangi obligations, ensuring access to care and placing the needs and desires of communities at risk of or living with HIV at the heart of our efforts.
 Communities have paved the way in our HIV response and will continue to propel us forward and help us to reach those not currently reached by our health system.
-I am confident that, by working hand in hand with communities, we can achieve our goals for the HIV response in New Zealand Aotearoa.
+I am confident that, by working hand in hand with communities, we can achieve our goals for the HIV response in Aotearoa New Zealand.
 We can look towards the future with hope.